KhadimJr/Essential-repo-materials/README.md

 # repro-materials
-The following are the Github repo of the two selected papers for our reporducibility studies:
+The following are the Github repos of the two selected papers for our reporducibility studies:

 ## BGH Hijacking Classification:
 https://github.com/grace71/bgp-hijacks-classifier.git: The github link for cloning the above mentioned project.